 CW Button.
-Pressing this button displays the CW Menu, which shows parameters related to the CW functions of the instrument, and their associated menu items.
+Pressing this button displays the CW Menu, which shows parameters related to the CW functions of the instrument, and the Cable Correction functions and their associated menu items.

 RAMP Button.
 Pressing this button displays either the Ramp Freq or Ramp Power Menu, which shows parameters related to either the frequency or power ramp (sweep) functions of the instrument, and their associated menu items.